utopia-foss/utopia/doc/getting_started/tutorial.rst

 .. note::

   In Utopia, all files with a ``.yml`` endings are configuration files.
-  To learn more about YAML, you can have a look at `learnXinYminutes tutorial <https://learnxinyminutes.com/docs/yaml/>`_ or search for others on the internet.
+  To learn more about YAML, you can have a look at the `learnXinYminutes tutorial <https://learnxinyminutes.com/docs/yaml/>`_; there are of course plenty of others online.

 As you can see, the parameters are all bundled under the ``parameter_space`` key.
 With the above configuration, you set the number of iteration steps to ``2000``, overwriting the default value of ``3``.